Beat the heat: Summer skincare tips for healthier skin

 Team Curative

 In recent years, awareness of skincare and skin health has surged in popularity.
 The human body’s largest organ is the subject of constant new discussion, trends, and research.
-The skincare industry is worth an estimated $180.3 billion globally as of 2024 and is projected to generate up to $129 billion in revenues alone by 2028.
+The skincare industry is worth an estimated $122.11 billion globally as of 2025 and is projected to grow up to $194 billion by 2032.

 One product that continues to see staggering growth within the larger skincare market is sunscreen.
-In 2020, the global value of sun care products was $10.7 billion.
-That number is projected to grow by 4% each year until 2028.
+In 2025, the global market for sun protection products generated $12.20 billion.
+That number is projected to grow by 4% each year until 2030.
 By the end of the decade, the sector is expected to reach upwards of $14 billion.

 Why the uptick in the skincare and sun care product markets?
-Dr. Abigail Waldman, an assistant professor of dermatology at Harvard Medical School, states “I think there is a more pervasive media representation of [the benefits of] wearing sunscreen, like preventing aging and preventing skin cancer,” Waldman said in a phone interview.
+Dr. Abigail Waldman, assistant professor of dermatology at Harvard Medical School, said, “I think there is a more pervasive media representation of [the benefits of] wearing sunscreen, like preventing aging and skin cancer,” Waldman said in a phone interview.
 “It’s a message that’s out there.”

 In addition to using skincare products like sunscreen, you can engage in preventive care practices to achieve healthy, glowing skin.
-With summer coming up, take note of the following preventive care tips to avoid skin issues.
+As summer approaches, take note of these preventive care tips to avoid skin issues.

-Ultraviolet (UV) radiation is a form of energy that the sun produces.
+Ultraviolet (UV) radiation is a form of energy produced by the sun.
 You can’t see UV radiation because its wavelengths are shorter than visible light.
-The UV energy the sun produces reaches the Earth and provides vitamin D for your body to help you survive.
+The UV energy the sun produces reaches the Earth and stimulates our skin to produce essential vitamin D..
 You can also find UV radiation in human-made sources like tanning beds.
-Too much exposure to ultraviolet radiation greatly increases your risk of developing skin cancer.
+Excessive exposure to ultraviolet radiation significantly increases the risk of developing skin cancer.

-There are three types of UV rays: ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC).
-UVA is the most abundant source of solar radiation at the earth’s surface and penetrates beyond the top layer of human skin.
-UVA radiation is believed to cause damage to connective tissue and increase a person’s risk of developing skin cancer.
-UVA also causes your skin to wrinkle, tan, and burn.
+Of the three types of UV rays — ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC), UVA is the most abundant source of solar radiation at the Earth’s surface.
+UVA penetrates beneath the top layer of human skin.
+Dermatologists believe that UVA causes damage to connective tissue and increases the risk of skin cancer.
+UVA also causes skin to wrinkle, tan, and burn.
 UVB rays penetrate less deeply into the skin, but can still cause some forms of skin cancer.
-Natural UVC rays do not pose a risk because they are absorbed by the Earth’s atmosphere.
+The Earth’s atmosphere absorbs UVC rays, rendering them harmless.

-The summer months bring sunny weather and outdoor fun, but not without risk.
-Sunlight exposure is highest during the summer and between 10:00 a.m. and 4:00 p.m.
-Traveling, working outdoors, or doing anything outside during these times increases the chances of getting sunburned.
+The summer months bring sunny weather and outdoor fun, but also come with the risk of excessive UV exposure.
+Sunlight intensity is highest during the summer, especially between 10:00 a.m. and 4:00 p.m.
+Traveling or doing anything outside during these times increases your chances of getting sunburned.
 Scorching temperatures, harmful UV rays, and increased humidity can lead to various skin issues if you don't take proper precautions and preventive health measures.

 What are the health implications of UV exposure?

 Exposure to the sun causes permanent changes to your skin.
-Too much exposure to the sun can speed up the effects of aging and increase your risk of developing:
+Too much exposure to the sun can speed the effects of aging and increase the risk of:

 Skin cancer